AdobeDocs/target-learn.en/help/mobile-v4/overview.md

 _Adobe Target with Adobe Mobile Services SDK v4 for Android_ is the perfect starting point for Android developers who are already using Adobe Mobile Services SDK v4 and want to start personalizing app experiences with Adobe Target.

 A demo Android app is provided for you to complete the lessons.
-After completing this tutorial, you should be ready to start implementing Target in your own Android app!
+After completing this tutorial, you should be ready to start implementing [!DNL Target] in your own Android app!

 After completing this tutorial you will be able to:

 * Validate the [Adobe Mobile Services SDK](https://docs.adobe.com/content/help/en/mobile-services/android/getting-started-android/requirements.html) setup
-* Implement the following types of Target requests:
+* Implement the following types of [!DNL Target] requests:
-  * Prefetch of Target content
+  * Prefetch of [!DNL Target] content
-  * Batch multiple Target locations (mboxes) in a single requests
+  * Batch multiple [!DNL Target] locations (mboxes) in a single requests
   * Blocking requests (runs before app display)
   * Non-Blocking requests (runs in the background)
   * Real-time (non-caching)